ab77/netflix-proxy/README.md

 [![](https://raw.githubusercontent.com/ab77/netflix-proxy/master/static/digitalocean.png)](https://m.do.co/c/937b01397c94)

 The following is based on a standard Ubuntu Docker image provided by `DigitalOcean`, but should in theory work on any Linux distribution **with** Docker pre-installed.
+Do **not** enable IPv6 on the host.

 1. Head over to [Digital Ocean](https://m.do.co/c/937b01397c94) to get **$10 USD credit**
 2. Create a Droplet using `Docker 1.x` on `Ubuntu 14.04` (find in under `One-click Apps` tab).